daltonfury42/truecase/README.md

 'Hey, what is the weather in New York?'
 ```

-You can also pass an `out_of_vocabulary_token_option`, which will be used if a word is not found in the model's vocabulary
+You can also pass an `out_of_vocabulary_token_option`, which will be used if a word is not found in the model's vocabulary:
 ```python
 >>> import truecase
 >>> truecase.get_true_case('my favorite music genre is hip-hop.', "title")